NDLEA arrests 150 suspected drug addicts in Ondo – The Sun Nigeria

 Ondo State command of the National Drugs Law Enforcement Agency (NDLEA) has disclosed that no fewer than 150 suspected drug addicts were arrested in the state between January and June this year.

-The state Commander of the agency, Mr Haruna Gagara, disclosed these while addressing newsmen in Akure in commemoration of International Day Against Drug Abuse and Illicit Trafficking with the theme: “Better Knowledge For Better Care.”
+The state commander of the agency, Mr Haruna Gagara, disclosed this while addressing newsmen in Akure in commemoration of International Day Against Drug Abuse and Illicit Trafficking with the theme: “Better Knowledge For Better Care.”

-Among the 150 suspects arrested, he said 138 of them are male, while the remaining 12 are female.
+Among the 150 suspects arrested, he said 138 of them were male while the remaining 12 were female.

-Haruna emphasized that the need to mitigate the impact of drug abuse and illicit trafficking on the health and security of the citizenry.
+Haruna emphasised the need to mitigate the impact of drug abuse and illicit trafficking on the health and security of the citizenry.

-He noted that “the current high rate of rape in the country ia associated with drug abuse.
-It is one of the predisposing factors fueling the rise in cases of this nature, therefore, the need for cooperation cannot be overemphasized.”
+He noted that “the current high rate of rape in the country is associated with drug abuse.
+It is one of the predisposing factors fueling the rise in cases of this nature; therefore, the need for cooperation cannot be overemphasised.”

-He, therefore, explained that “if we must enjoy a drug free and healthy society devoid of crime, it is imperative that families, government, communities, Non Governmental Organizations, civil society organizations and religious organizations should take necessary steps to counter the rising drug problems in our country.”
+He, therefore, explained that “if we must enjoy a drug-free and healthy society devoid of crime, it is imperative that families, government, communities, non-governmental organisations, civil society organisations and religious organisations should take necessary steps to counter the rising drug problems in our country.”

-The Commander lamented that those invilved in planting of cannabis sativa use government forest reserves to cultivate the illicit drug.
+The commander lamented that those involved in planting of cannabis sativa use government forest reserves to cultivate the illicit drug.

 This, according to him, has made it difficult for the agency to easily track them.

-He, therefore, solicited for the assistance of the public to inform the agency whenever they see such plantation anywhere, including forest reserves, even as he emphasized enlightenment programmes to discourage the youths from indulging in illicit drug consumption and trafficking.
+He, therefore, urged the public to inform the agency whenever they see such plantation anywhere, including forest reserves, just as he emphasised enlightenment programmes to discourage the youths from indulging in illicit drug consumption and trafficking.

 Leave a Reply